 JSON

-For requests to Object Instance or Resource with multiple instances (Resource Instance), a JSON format may be used where a set of values and metadata is represented.
+For requests to Object Instance or Resource which supports multiple instances (Resource Instance), a JSON format may be used where a set of values and metadata is represented.
 Each entry of the JSON format is a Resource, where the name is the URI path relative to the request URI.

 The JSON is useful for returning multi-level Resources from the resource tree, for example requesting all Instances of an Object, Resources and Resource Instances within a LWM2M Client within the same response.
 The JSON format also includes optional time fields, which allows for multiple versions of representations to be sent in the same payload.
 The time fields are only used when sending notifications.